CHARLOTTE DRAYCOTT SC

 Charlotte Draycott SC was a founder member of Central Chambers when it was established in 1990 and has been Head since 2007.

 She specialises in criminal law and has the distinction of being the only female Senior Counsel to do so.
-She is the first European woman in Silk.
+She was the first European woman in Silk and the only one in practise.
+Hong Kong has been her home for 27 years and she is married to a former High Court Judge, now retired.

 She also has extensive experience in cases involving expert evidence and in conducting sensitive cases involving children and crimes of a sexual nature.